rasmusbp/Selector/api.md

 }
 ```

 In `debug` mode you'll get warnings in the console when trying to perform redundant actions.
 I.e adding already existing items.
-In `strict` mode no action will be performed if one an invalid state change is attempted.
+In `strict` mode no state change will be applied if there's an invalid state change attempted.
+See below for examples.

 ```js
 // ## debug mode